-(1) See our Current Report on Form 8-K filed on September 29, 2008, for unaudited condensed combined pro forma financial statements that give effect to the Aquila Transaction.

-- (2) The financial data as of December 31, 2008, 2007, and 2006, and for the years then ended do not reflect the effects of our adoption, as of January 1, 2009, of SFAS 160, Noncontrolling Interests in Consolidated Financial Statements-an Amendment of ARB No. 51.
+- (1) See our Current Report on Form 8-K filed on September 29, 2008, for unaudited condensed combined pro forma financial statements that give effect to the Aquila Transaction. - (2) The financial data as of December 31, 2008, 2007, and 2006, and for the years then ended do not reflect the effects of our adoption, as of January 1, 2009, of SFAS 160, Noncontrolling Interests in Consolidated Financial Statements-an Amendment of ARB No. 51.
 We have determined that adoption of SFAS 160 will not have a material effect on our consolidated financial statements for such years. - (3) The ratios were computed by dividing earnings by fixed charges.
-For this purpose, earnings consist of income from continuing operations (before adjustment for income taxes, minority interests in consolidated subsidiaries or income or loss from equity investees), plus fixed charges, amortization of capitalized interest and distributed income of equity investees and less interest capitalized, preference security dividend requirements of consolidated subsidiaries that have not incurred fixed charges.
-Fixed charges consist of interest expensed and capitalized, amortization of debt issuance costs and an estimate of the interest within rental expense. - (4) In 2008, earnings were insufficient to cover fixed charges by \$26.5 million.
+For this purpose, earnings consist of income from continuing operations (before adjustment for income taxes, minority interests in consolidated subsidiaries or income or loss from equity investees), plus fixed charges, amortization of capitalized interest and distributed income of equity investees and less interest capitalized, preference security dividend requirements of consolidated subsidiaries and minority interest in pre-tax income of subsidiaries that have not incurred fixed charges.
+Fixed charges consist of interest expensed and capitalized, amortization of debt issuance costs and an estimate of the interest within rental expense. - (4) In 2008, earnings were insufficient to cover fixed charges by \$85.3 million.